 Key to Motorcycle Injury Claims 3: Make Sure You Have the other Driver’s Information

-What information do I need from them?
+What information do I need from other driver after the accident?

 While this can be confusing for many people, here is a brief overview to get you started:

 - Their insurance provider (company and policy #)